 Your second option

 Instead of “Add product” you could also pick “Find products” and get redirected to the Oberlo interface, which sources products from AliExpress.
+This is particularly great if you want to start a dropshipping business.
 Here you can find and add products directly to your store.

 While this comes super handy, please also bear in mind that these are the products everyone is trying to sell.
 That means competition is much harder.